Roosevelt High School (Oregon)

-Roosevelt High School is a public high school in Portland, Oregon, United States.
+Roosevelt High School (RHS) is a public high school in Portland, Oregon, United States.
+It is located in the St. Johns neighborhood.

 History

 Roosevelt High School opened in the St. Johns neighborhood of Portland in 1922 as a replacement for James John High School.
 James John High School – named after James John, the founder of the St. Johns settlement – was constructed in 1911 when St. Johns was still a separate city from Portland.
 The school became a part of Portland Public Schools after St. Johns was annexed to Portland in 1915.
 James John High School was temporarily closed in 1920 due to safety concerns, and the Portland school board decided to rebuild the school at a new location.
-The new school was initially intended to be named after its predecessor, but received its current name in honor of President Theodore Roosevelt, who had died in 1919.
+The new building was initially referred to as "the new James John high school", but the Portland school board later voted to name the school in honor of President Theodore Roosevelt, who had died in 1919.

-Roosevelt High School was dedicated in June 1922, with efforts being made to complete its construction in time for the school's opening in September.
+Construction of the Roosevelt High School building began in December 1921.
+The new building was dedicated in June 1922, with efforts being made to complete its construction in time for the school's opening in September.
 The building, which was modelled after the design of Franklin High School, had 24 rooms and a capacity of 1,200 students.
-While James John only had an enrollment of 400 students in its final year, enrollment at Roosevelt was expected to be much higher as it would be taking surplus students from Jefferson and Lincoln high schools.
-A 1922 St. Johns Review article called for the streets surrounding Roosevelt High School to be paved so that fire trucks and other vehicles would be able to access the school more easily.
+While James John only had an enrollment of 400 students in its final year, enrollment at Roosevelt was expected to be much higher, as it would be taking surplus students from Jefferson and Lincoln high schools.